fimbullinter/wotan/packages/wotan/README.md

 wotan -p tsconfig.json -r # lint the specified project and all projects in its 'references'
 ```

+## Editor Integration

+For instructions how to integrate the linter into your editor, see the [documentation of the `@fimbul/mithotyn` package](https://github.com/fimbullinter/wotan/blob/master/packages/mimir/README.md).

 ## Available Rules

 For a list of available rules, see the [documentation of the `@fimbul/mimir` package](https://github.com/fimbullinter/wotan/blob/master/packages/mimir/README.md#rules).